awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 -   It creates an AWS S3 Bucket to which the custom ETL Job script can be uploaded
 -   Grants read access to AWS Glue Job Service Principal through S3 Bucket Policy

+### Glue Database

+-   A Glue database to add the table required to define the schema for the Kinesis stream

+### Glue Table

+-   A Table with storage descriptor and table input properties using the schema details provided for the records in the Kinesis Data Streams

 ## Architecture